gossi/eclipse-transpiler-plugin/README.md

 #!/usr/bin/env node
 ```

-Because this is an env variable itself, eclipse also doesn't know about that, so this must be prepended to the `lessc` command.
+Because this is an env variable itself, eclipse also doesn't know about that, so the `node` command (of course with full path) must be prepended to the `lessc` command.
 Search for it as above:

 ```
 $ which node